 Australia and the EU have a convergence of views on many global economic issues and cooperate to promote international prosperity in the WTO and G20.

 The Australian Prime Minister together with the President of the European Council and the President of the European Commission agreed in a joint statement on 15 November 2015 to start the process towards a comprehensive and high-quality Free Trade Agreement (FTA).
+Australian and EU officials have completed a joint FTA scoping exercise setting out the scope and ambition of a future FTA.
+On 22 May, the Council of the EU adopted a decision recommending the opening of FTA negotiations with Australia and we expect to launch negotiations shortly.
+The Prime Minister and the Minister for Trade, Tourism and Investment welcomed the announcement to open negotiations for a landmark, job-creating Australia-EU FTA.

 Australia is well placed to be a reliable and efficient supplier of goods and services to Europe.
 For information on export opportunities, see the Austrade country profiles for the various member states.